renpy/renpy/sphinx/source/save_load_rollback.rst

 What isn't Saved
 ================

-Python variables that are not changed before the game begins will not be saved.
+Python variables that are not changed after the game begins will not be saved.
 This can be a major problem if a variable that is saved and one that is refer to the same object.
 (Alias the object.)
 In this example::